gab-kyoko/WonderPath/README.md

 2. Report areas with high sensory stress (noise or heat).
 3. As a manager, visualize the **Sensory Overload Heat Map** to plan Nature-based Solutions.

 ---
+## Scientific Foundation

+WonderPath is built upon the collective research of the Urban Engineering Graduate Program (PGU-UEM).
+The platform integrates three core Master's dissertations:

+1. **Urban Resilience Maturity:** Developed by *Ana Lídia Corrêa (2023)*, providing the ISO 37123-based assessment framework.
+2. **Digital Technology Prioritization:** Developed by *Thallita Ferrassa (2026)*, establishing the MABAC-based decision support logic.
+3. **Social Development Impact:** Developed by *Letícia Idalgo (2026)*, evaluating the nexus between digital transformation and social equity.

+*The full PDF documents are available in the `/docs/scientific-base` folder.*
+---

 ## Tech Stack